 As the poem taps on a tragic incident, it does not have a rhyme scheme or specific sound pattern.
 It is free verse without any rhyming lines.
 The use of end-stopped lines makes this piece sound like a blank verse as well.

 The short lines having only a few syllables keep the pace swift, but the pauses and full stops used in this piece suddenly break this flow.

 This poem is spoken from the perspective of a first-person point-of-view.
 It is an example of a lyric poem.
 Apart from that, it does not have a specific metrical pattern.
 Readers can find a mixed-use of iambic-trochaic meter along with some spondee and pyrrhic feet.

 The most important literary device of ‘This Is a Photograph of Me’ is enjambment.
 It is used to internally connect the lines.
 Readers can find the use of this device throughout.
 Apart from that, Atwood uses imagery to detail the photograph and the things present in it.

 The use of simile can be found in the line, “a thing that is like a branch: part of a tree.”
-In this line, the child compares herself to a branch of a tree.
+In this line, the speaker compares herself to a branch of a tree.
 There is a metaphor in the line, “…of the picture, just under the surface.”
-It seems here the speaker is hinting at the subconscious mind and the mental picture of her.

 It was taken some time ago.